Paul Verhoeven: Short films and TV series (1960–1969)

-When he left the Navy, Verhoeven took his skills to Dutch television.
+When he left the Navy, Verhoeven took his skills into Dutch television.
 First, he made a documentary about Anton Mussert titled Mussert (1968).
 His first major success was the 1969 television series Floris, starring Rutger Hauer in the title role.
 The concept of Floris was inspired by foreign series such as Ivanhoe and Thierry La Fronde.

 First feature films (1969–1983)

 Verhoeven's first feature film Business Is Business was released in 1971 and was not well received.
 His first national success came in 1973 with Turkish Delight, starring Rutger Hauer and Monique van de Ven.
 Based on a novel by bestselling Dutch author Jan Wolkers, Turkish Delight tells the passionate love story of an artist and a young liberal girl from a conservative background.
 It received an Academy Award nomination for Best Foreign Language Film in 1974.
 In 1999, the film won a Golden Calf for Best Dutch Film of the Century.
 Katie Tippel (1975) again featured Hauer and van de Ven, but it did not match the success of Turkish Delight.